Frequently Asked Questions

 The CHECK-IN in the previous line can be any valid check-in name format.

 You can also add (and remove) tags from a check-in using the web interface.
-First locate the check-in that you what to tag on the tmline, then click on the link to go the detailed information page for that check-in.
+First locate the check-in that you what to tag on the timeline, then click on the link to go the detailed information page for that check-in.
 Then find the "edit" link (near the "Commands:" label) and click on that.
 There are controls on the edit page that allow new tags to be added and existing tags to be removed.

 (5) How do I create a private branch that won't get pushed back to the main repository.

 Use the --private command-line option on the commit command.
 The result will be a check-in which exists on your local repository only and is never pushed to other repositories.
-All descendents of a private check-in are also private.
+All descendants of a private check-in are also private.

 Unless you specify something different using the --branch and/or --bgcolor options, the new private check-in will be put on a branch named "private" with an orange background color.